david618/rt/docs/IntroTest.md

 # Intro Test

-This Document is detailed walk through of configuring and testing a DCOS app.
+This Document is detailed walk through of configuring and testing a DC/OS app.
 The input for this test (tcp-kafka) is a tcp listener that writes messages to a Kafka topic.
 The output is (kafka-cnt) an app that consumes a kafka topic and counts the messages.

-## Building
+## Building Test Server

 These instructions are for CentOS 7.
 Similar steps could be done in other OS's.

-### Install Tools
+### Install Test Tools

 The tools will be installed on a test server.
-The test server should be able to talk with nodes of the DCOS cluster but should not be a part of the cluster.
-You don't want to run test / development software on the DCOS nodes.
-I've found that if you add a note to the cluster then in the services disable the dcos-mesos service; that node can then be used as a test server.
+The test server(s) should be able to talk with nodes of the DCOS cluster but should not be a part of the cluster; to prevent the test software from impacting the test results.
+You can add a private node to the cluster then disable the dcos-mesos-slave service (e.g. `systemctl stop dcos-mesos-slave`); that node makes a nice test server.

-As root on the test server.
+The test server should have sufficient resources to support the testing.
+For these test a 8 cpu server (e.g. AWS m4.2xlarge or Azure DS4) would be a good choice.

 <pre>
-yum -y install java-1.8.0-openjdk yum -y install epel-release yum -y install git yum -y install maven
+sudo yum -y install epel-release sudo yum -y install git sudo yum -y install maven
 </pre>

-- java because this is a Java app.
+- java because test apps are written in Java
-- epel-release add yum repo that includes git and maven
+- epel-release adds yum repo that includes git and maven
 - git to allow you to clone this github project
 - maven to allow you to build this project

 ### Clone and Build

-As normal user

 <pre>
 git clone https://github.com/david618/rt/